flavorstudios/website/docs/architecture/page-header.md

 - `__tests__/admin-dashboard-heading.test.tsx` renders the dashboard shell and asserts the overview page exposes a single `<h1>`.
+- `src/__tests__/admin-single-h1.test.tsx` renders each admin route and confirms that exactly one level-one heading is present, including hidden headings.
 - Playwright checks `/admin/dashboard` for exactly one `<h1>` and confirms the visible title text.
 - CI runs `pnpm check:single-h1` after every build.
-The script inspects the compiled admin HTML and fails the build if any page emits zero or multiple `<h1>` elements.
+The script renders the admin routes on the server and fails if a page emits zero or multiple `<h1>` or any `role="heading" aria-level="1"` duplicates.

 Following this convention keeps the admin layout predictable and prevents new double-heading regressions.